rexlintc/brkfst_assessment/README.md

-# Social Media
+# Social Media Influence Network

-## Overview
+## Project Overview
+This project aims to build two social media tools that can help with social media marketing.
+The first tool is building a network graph to identify influential users, communiities, and viral content.
+The second tool is building a content virality predictor.

 ## Part 1.
 Network Graph

-The goal is to build a network graph to identify influential users, communities, and viral content.

-### Influential users

-In a graph of user network, we can identify influential users through several ways.
+In order to build a network graph that allows users to identify influential users, communities, and viral content, we will need relevant data to be able to glean those insights.
+There are several ways to identify influential users, but one of the most straightforward ways is how much reach does this user have.
+Reach can be observed in a network graph by the number of connections a user has.
+Communities can be observed in a network graph by proximity or how related nodes are with each other.
+Depending on what kind of data we gather, we can use clustering algorithms to identify different communities and groups within the network.
+Lastly viral content can potentially be gleaned from a network graph by observing whether content is relevant to clusters of influential users or communities.

+Data required for network graph
-1. Follower/following relationship
+1. Reach: Follower/following relationship
-2. Mentions
+2. Account proximity: user traits/characteristics e.g. (common language, geography, time zone, etc.)
-3. Hashtags - can be used to identify communities
+3. Hashtags: to identify content clusters among users

+### Data Collection
+My initial approach was to build an web scraper that can scrape social media data.
+However, I soon ran into challenges with social media platforms preventing automated access and data scraping through security measures such as online challenges that prove you are a human.
+Then I transitioned to gathering datasets that are already scraped by others and uploaded to Kaggle for public use.
+However, most of the data are not relevant for our use case and are often stale.
+Lastly, I found a useful tool called [gallery-dl](https://github.com/mikf/gallery-dl) that can scrape data from instagram without being blocked.
+By using a combination of data scraped from Wikipedia and this tool, I was able to scrap most recent 5 posts from the [top 50 instagram accounts](https://en.wikipedia.org/wiki/List_of_most-followed_Instagram_accounts).

 ## Part 2.
 Virality Predictor